learn-co-curriculum/dsc-spark-dataframes/README.md

-And then we can also use that Series of booleans to filter the DataFrame using boolean masking:
+And then you can also use that Series of booleans to filter the DataFrame using boolean masking:

 ```python